Kanak people: Etymology

-In the German language, the racial epithet Kanake — which is now applied to all non-whites, even Southern Europeans in some cases, and especially to Turkish immigrants – also derives from the same source.
+In German, the racial epithet Kanake — which is now applied to all non-whites, even southern Europeans in some cases, and especially to Turkish immigrants – also derives from the same source.
 It was originally applied to people from German colonial possessions in Oceania.

 History

 Origin

 Melanesian settlement on Grande Terre dates back at least as far as the Lapita culture.
-However, the origin of Kanak people is unclear.
+The origin of Kanak people is unclear.
 Obsidian transported from New Guinea was found with the earliest New Caledonian Lapita pottery.
 In addition, some researchers have claimed there is evidence of New Caledonian human habitation dating from 3000 BC (predating Lapita culture by 1500 years), while others claim to have found pre-Lapita pottery.
 At the Fourth Lapita Conference, held in June 2000, in Canberra, Australia, the question was posed: "Is Lapita Kanak, or is Lapita the oldest and first ancestor of a later culture that is labelled Kanak?"
 Still another problem in determining the origin and early history of Kanak people is that the archaeological interpretation is in conflict with the views of Kanak people which have become politicized subsequent to colonial rule.

-Early colonial rule
+European settlers

-The earliest history of Europeans arriving on these islands is when Captain James Cook of the Kingdom of Great Britain landed in these islands in 1775 at a time when there were reportedly 70,000 Kanaks living in the archipelago.
-Cook gave the name "New Caledonia" to these islands, after Caledonia, a traditional name for his Scottish Highlands.
+The earliest history of Europeans arriving on these islands is when Captain James Cook of the Kingdom of Great Britain landed in 1774 at a time when there were reportedly 70,000 Kanaks living in the archipelago.
+Cook gave the name "New Caledonia" to these islands, named after Caledonia, the Latin name for Scotland.

 Fifty years later, the Protestants of London Missionary Society came to New Caledonia, which was followed by entry of the French Catholics to the island, in 1843.
 This resulted in a conflict between the two religious factions and eventually the French Catholics' control of the islands prevailed.
 The island nation was thereafter annexed by France, in 1853.

-During the colonial period, in the 19th century, Kanaks were enslaved, to perform slave labour in places such as Australia, California, Canada, Chile and Fiji (with the inter-Asian slave trade to India, Japan, South Africa, and what is now Malaysia).
+During the colonial period, in the 19th century, Kanaks were employed as forced labour, to perform work in places such as Australia, New Zealand, Papua New Guinea, the U.S. state of California, Canada, Chile, Fiji and South Africa.
 During the 3,000 years that Kanaks lived in the remote islands, they were unprepared for the arrival of European viruses and bacteria.
 The Kanaks were uprooted from the land and were employed as forced labour on French plantations, ranches and public works.